Miguelmgs/Miguelmgs/README.md

-- 👋 Hello, I’m @Miguelmgs
+- 👋 Hello, I’m MGS
-- 🔥 I’m an HTML and JS programmer
+- 🔥 I’m a programmer and moderator
-- 📄 I speak Portuguesse; English; Spanish; and i speak a little Germany
+- 📄 I speak Portuguesse; English; Spanish; and i speak a little Germany and French
 - 😄 Pronouns: He

 <!---